"You're gonna lose! You're gonna lose! You're gonna lose!"

 "A League of Their Own" is one of the greatest sports movies of all time.
 That's not up for debate.
 The cast alone turned an amazing storyline into a classic Hollywood film for the ages.

 Based during World War II, the ballplayers and coaches from the Rockford Peaches and Racine Belles were the clear focus of the film.
-From tryouts at the Cubs’ Wrigley Field to the World Series, they were on a mission to win the new All-American Girls Professional Baseball League (AAGPBL) — something closer to Major League Baseball than softball — by the end.
+From tryouts at the Chicago Cubs' Wrigley Field to the World Series, they were on a mission to win the new women's baseball All-American Girls Professional Baseball League (AAGPBL) -- something closer to Major League Baseball (MLB) than softball -- by the end.
 There was more than baseball, though, as everyone was battling their own personal lives and struggles.

 Then, of course, there is Stilwell.